The Simpsons predicted XRP to hit $589: Has the show got it right again?

 XRP is surging as its court case with the SEC nears an end – Photo: The Simpsons

-Bullish ripple investors are now hoping that another one of its forecasts could come true.
-The animated series seemingly predicted that the XRP cryptocurrency would surpass $589.
+Bullish XRP traders are now hoping that another one of its apparent forecasts could come true.
+A widely circulated chalkboard gag, attributed to the series but not featured in any official episode, seemingly predicted that the XRP cryptocurrency would surpass $589.

-With the US Securities and Exchange Commission (SEC) vs Ripple court case looking like it could soon come to an end, there has been a breakout for XRP and some very optimistic investors are hoping it could hit this level.
+With Trump back in the White House, there’s been a breakout for XRP and some very optimistic traders are hoping it could hit this level.

 Did The Simpsons make an XRP price prediction?

-A viral image from Frinkcoin, an episode that aired in February 2020, appears to make a bullish prediction for the ripple cryptocurrency.
-The intro shot shows Bart writing on the chalkboard: “XRP to hit $589+ by EOY”.
+A viral image from ‘Frinkcoin’ – an episode of The Simpsons that aired in February 2020 – appears to make a bullish prediction for the ripple cryptocurrency.
+The intro shot shows Bart writing on the chalkboard: ‘XRP to hit $589+ by EOY’.
+However, this has been debunked as a clever fabrication, as the prediction never actually appeared in any episode of the series.

 The Simpsons’ crypto history

-While this did not specifically reference any currencies, The Simpsons has explicitly discussed the crypto industry on the show more recently.
+While this did not specifically reference any assets, The Simpsons has explicitly discussed the crypto industry on the show more recently.
 In season 31, Lisa received a lesson about cryptocurrencies.

 Not all of The Simpsons’ predictions have turned out to be accurate.
-While the Denver Broncos and Seattle Seahawks did play each other in the Super Bowl, the Broncos were not triumphant unlike the show predicted.
+While the Denver Broncos and Seattle Seahawks did play each other in the Super Bowl, the Broncos were not triumphant.

 Another one of the show’s predictions was that London’s Big Ben would turn digital in 2010.
 The new renovations were unveiled earlier this year, but the clock’s face remained analogue.

-It is important to note that while The Simpsons has a history of surprisingly accurate predictions, the show should not be used as investment advice.
-Investors should always carry out their own research and thorough due diligence before coming to a decision about making an investment or not.
+It is important to note that while The Simpsons has a history of surprisingly accurate predictions, the show should not be used as financial advice.
+Traders should always carry out their own research and thorough due diligence before coming to a decision about making a trading decision or not.

 Capital.com is an execution-only brokerage platform and the content provided on the Capital.com website is intended for informational purposes only and should not be regarded as an offer to sell or a solicitation of an offer to buy the products or securities to which it applies.
 No representation or warranty is given as to the accuracy or completeness of the information provided.